syncfusion/ej2-vue-docs/src/common/getting-started/vue3-tutorial.md

 </script>
 ```

-Note: Grid components uses other Syncfusion components too, so we need to add other component's css references to use all the Grid functionalities.
+Note: Grid components use other Syncfusion components too, so the dependent component's css references need to be added for using all the Grid functionalities.

 ## Adding Syncfusion Vue component in the application.

-We have completed all the necessary configurations needed  for rendering the Syncfusion Vue component.
-Now, we are going to add the Grid component using following steps.
+You have completed all the necessary configurations needed for rendering the Syncfusion Vue component.
+Now, you are going to add the Grid component using the following steps.

   1. Import the Grid component in the `<script>` section of the `src/App.vue` file.